Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Discussion and Examples

 \subsection{L\'evy White Noises with Distinct Blumenthal-Getoor Indices}

-In Theorem \ref{maintheo:regdecaylimit}, we obtained lower and upper bounds for the local regularity of a L\'evy white noise that are equal for every $p$ if and only if $\indlocinf = \indlocsup$.
+In Theorem \ref{maintheo:regdecaylimit}, we obtained lower and upper bounds for the local regularity of a L\'evy white noise (see \eqref{eq:LNtaurho}).
+This bounds are equal if and only if $\indlocinf = \indlocsup$.
 This equality is valid for all the examples presented in Section \ref{subsec:examples}.
-It is however possible to find counterexamples, and it is even possible to define L\'evy exponents with indices taking any values $(\indlocinf ,\indlocsup) \in [0,2]^2$ with the obvious constraint that $\indlocinf \leq \indlocsup$.
+It is however possible to construct characteristic exponents with indices that take any values $(\indlocinf ,\indlocsup) \in [0,2]^2$ with the obvious constraint that $\indlocinf \leq \indlocsup$.
 This is done in \cite[Examples 1.1.14, 1.1.15]{Farkas2001function}, where the authors introduce